PierceMiller/PokeSouth/README.md

 </p>

 - Android App that provides information on raid bosses
-- A community that is over 600 people
+- A community that is over 600 people and growing each day

 Discord Link: https://discord.gg/d2uzXek